Communication apprehension: Audience anxiety

 Audience anxiety is when a specific individual or group of people creates a problem on communication, or a reverse reaction.
 For some people, anxiety can be caused by familiar peers, while for others it can be caused by unfamiliar faces.
 At the beginning of a speech class, the students tend to be fearful since they see new faces which increases the levels of communication apprehension.
 However, once the students get to know each other they feel comfortable; decreasing or eliminating their levels of apprehension.

 Situation anxiety

 Situational anxiety is a psychological reaction of a person due to a specific situation that may not have any relation with the person or context.
 This anxiety is triggered by a special combination of audience and context that involves different dimensions and creates a unique scenario.
-For an example, on a first date a person may not have communication apprehension; howrever, the situation of being with a person that they have feelings for, on a new environment, and being the first time they experience this situation, can increase the stress levels and create communication apprehension.
+For an example, on a first date a person may not have communication apprehension; however, the situation of being with a person that they have feelings for, on a new environment, and being the first time they experience this situation, can increase the stress levels and create communication apprehension.